 You can earn a college certificate or degree from the comfort of your home or office, participating in classes at times that fit your lifestyle.
 Online advisors, librarians and student services specialists are available to you as needed.
 It’s college without the commute.

 Online courses are those courses where the content is delivered either asynchronously and/or synchronously via the Internet using a course or learning management system.
+Students may be required to participate in non-online learning or assessment activities for some courses and/or programs (examples include proctored exams, site visits, and/or interviews).

 Hybrid courses integrate face-to-face and online instruction in a complementary manner to combine the best features of both.
 This definition is provided for clarification only.